SachithaBS/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

       ![Picture 1](../Images/Asc-900-image20.png)

 1. After you upload your log files, it will take some minutes for them to be parsed and analyzed.

+1. Click on **Proccessing**, if you encounter error **All discovered cloud related transactions are more than 90 days** following the below subpoints else proceed with next step.

+    - Open the file which you downloaded with notepade notice the data.
+    - Here we need to changes the month date which should be within 90 days period make the changes accordindly.
+    - Make sure you changes the month date whch should be within 90 days.
+And save the file.
+    - On the **Cloud apps** page, Under **Cloud Discovery**, select **Snapshot Reports (2)**, and click **+ Create Snapshot Report (3)**.
+    - Under **Report Details** tab, Enter a **Report name** and a **Description**.
+    - Under **Upload Traffic Logs** Tab, In **Choose traffic logs** browse and upload the log file which you modified.
+Click **Upload logs >**.
+    - After the upload completes, click on **snapshot reports** link on **Create new Cloud Discovery snapshot report** page.
+    - Click on **Progressing** and this time you should not encounter with the error **All discovered cloud related transactions are more than 90 days**

+1. After you upload your log files, it will take some minutes for them to be parsed and analyzed.

-Wait till the status of your log files turns **Ready**.
+1. Wait till the status of your log files turns **Ready**.

     ![Picture 1](../Images/Asc-900-image29.png)